 If you are under 18, super is compulsory only if you are working 30 hours per week and earning more than $450 per month.

-If you are self-employed, you may be eligible to make 'before tax' contributions to your super fund by claiming a tax deduction.
+You may be eligible to make 'before tax' contributions to your super fund by depositing money and claiming a tax deduction.

 2. After tax

 The other way to contribute money to superannuation is by making non-concessional or after-tax contributions.

 For example, if you are an employee on a salary, you can invest some of the wages you receive in your superannuation fund - straight from your pocket.

 If your partner puts money in your super fund it is a spouse contribution and counts towards your after-tax contributions cap.